wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 Attestations use a fixed-length byte array to encode UTF8 token name and symbol data.

 !!! note
-    Because the byte array is fixed length, the data contained may truncate multibyte unicode characters.
+    Because the byte array is fixed length, the data contained may truncate multibyte Unicode characters.

 When sending an attestation VAA, we recommend sending the longest UTF8 prefix that does NOT truncate a character and right-padding it with 0 bytes.

 When parsing an attestation VAA, we recommend trimming all trailing 0 bytes and converting the remainder to UTF8 via any lossy algorithm.

 !!! note
-    Be mindful that different on-chain systems may have different VAA parsers, which may result in different names/symbols on different chains if the string is long or contains invalid UTF8.
+    Be mindful that different on-chain systems may have different VAA parsers, resulting in different names/symbols on different chains if the string is long or contains invalid UTF8.

 An essential detail of the token bridge is that an attestation is required before a token can be transferred.
-This is because without knowing a token's decimal precision, it is not possible for Chain B to correctly mint the correct amount of tokens when processing a transfer.
+Without knowing a token's decimal precision, Chain B cannot correctly mint the correct amount of tokens when processing a transfer.

 ### Token + Message

 !!! note
     This VAA type is also referred to as a payload3 message or a Contract Controlled Transfer.

-The Token + Message data structure is identical to the token-only data structure with the addition of a `payload` field that contains arbitrary bytes.
-This arbitrary byte field is where an app may include additional data in the transfer to inform some application-specific behavior.
+The Token + Message data structure is identical to the token-only data structure with the addition of a `payload` field containing arbitrary bytes.
+In this arbitrary byte field, an app may include additional data in the transfer to inform some application-specific behavior.

 - `payload_id = 3` ++"u8"++ - token transfer with wessage
 - `amount` ++"u256"++ - amount of tokens being transferred